carmen0208/carmen0208.github.io/_posts/2019-09-25-why-method-is-not-first-class-object.markdown

 ```

 Diff between those two examples, it can be easily find out that, there's only
-one defferent bewteen. **Method has been passed from First Example, the second one pass the whole
+one defferent bewteen.

+* **Example1**: Method has been passed and called it later
+* **Example2**: Whole object instance has been passed and call the method later.

- instance.** And from the output, the simple idea could be generated:
+And from the output, the simple idea could be generated:

 * **Example1**: When our code saved a direct reference to a method and then called it later,
 it missed out on any changes to that method which occurred between when the reference